offby1/django-simple-deploy/docs/quick_starts/quick_start_flyio.md

 $ fly apps open
 ```

-You can find a record of the deployment process in `simple_deploy_logs`.
+You can find a record of the deployment process in `dsd_logs`.
 It contains most of the output you saw when running `deploy`.

 ## Automated deployment